environmentalinformatics-marburg/gimms/README.md

 ### Create a header file
-In order to import the GIMMS binary files into R via `raster::raster`, the creation of header files (.hdr) is mandatory that are located in the same folder as the binary files to be processed.
+In order to import the GIMMS binary files into R via `raster::raster`, the creation of header files (.hdr) that are located in the same folder as the binary files staged for processing is mandatory.
 The standard files required to properly process GIMMS3g data are created via `createHdr` and typically include the following parameters.

 ```